Transfer to a new programme

-If you are an International student on a Tier 4 visa, and your proposed change of programme will result in a change to the duration of your programme, the School will seek advice from the Tier 4 Team before the change will be approved.
+If you are an International student on a Student visa/Tier 4 visa, and your proposed change of programme will result in a change to the duration of your programme, the School will seek advice from Student Immigration Compliance before the change will be approved.
 This is so that immigration restrictions are checked, and you receive appropriate advice about any visa implications.

 If you are required to apply for ATAS clearance as a result of your change of programme, please ensure that you do so at your earliest opportunity following the change.

 Once you are ready to submit your new Student visa application, please email the Student Visa Advice team for an Adviser to check your application and documents.